vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammer-Creation-and-Application/Hammer-Exercise-1_Creating-Hammers.md

     * Each feature-ID has the format 'fig|x.y.peg.z', where 'x', 'y', and 'z' are integers, and the 'fig|' and '.peg' portions are literal strings, not variables.
 The substring 'x.y' is the 'genome_id' for the sequence; please use a regular expression to extract the genome-ID from the feature-ID.

-    * Find all of the Kmers that occur exactly once in exactly one 'genome_id'; these Kmers are the "Hammers"
+    * Find all of the Kmers that occur exactly once in exactly one genome; these Kmers are the "Hammers"

     * Print a two column tab-separated table to 'STDOUT' of the hammers and the feature-ID that each hammer was found in, with column-headers of "hammer" and "fid".